 The entire construction presented significant structural challenges and protection against thermal bridging was a priority.
-This is where Schöck played a major part with its Isokorb® thermal break.
-For the NEO Bankside project, various configurations of the type K Isokorb®, for concrete-to-concrete construction were incorporated, plus the type KST.
-This is usually a steel-to-steel connection, but has been adapted on this occasion for concrete-to-steel connectivity.
+This is where Schöck played a major part with its Isokorb® T thermal break.
+For the NEO Bankside project, various configurations of Isokorb® T type K, for concrete-to-concrete construction were incorporated, plus the Isokorb® T type S. This is usually a steel-to-steel connection, but has been adapted on this occasion for concrete-to-steel connectivity.
 The two main structural challenges involved the winter gardens and the level above, the penthouse mezzanine winter gardens.

 Rogers Stirk Harbour + Partners (RSHP)